lamdu/lamdu/CONTRIBUTING.md

 * Add a language file to the [languages folder](https://github.com/lamdu/lamdu/tree/master/data/languages) (use the existing languages as examples)
-* If the fonts currently included in Lamdu don't support the letters of your language, find suitable fonts (with a compatible license), add them to [the fonts folder](https://github.com/lamdu/lamdu/tree/master/data/fonts), and set your language to use these fonts
+* If the fonts currently included in Lamdu don't support your language, find suitable fonts (with a compatible license), add them to [the fonts folder](https://github.com/lamdu/lamdu/tree/master/data/fonts), and set your language to use these fonts
 * Add names in your language to stdlib tags in `lamdu/data/freshdb.json` (the tags are at the beginning of the file)